supertassu/vagrant/README.md

 If you need the MySQL login details, the username is "root" and the password is "vagrant".
 This is a virtual machine that is only intended for development purposes so security isn't particularly important here.

 There is a phpinfo() file at http://127.0.0.1:8080/info.php.

+cleanup.sh is a small shell script that destroys the Vagrant environment, deletes the logs directory, and deletes the html/waca directory.